Adolescent Violence Prevention Page

 and they can feel good when they relax.
 They are able to keep themselves calm when under stress.

-feel the decency of a person who is trying to fight with them is an advantage to the child who is trying to keep
+calm and feel the decency of a person who is trying to fight with them is an advantage to the child who is trying

-himself and his friends safe in an argument.
-A calm adolescent can see if he is sensing real fear that means
+to keep himself and his friends safe in an argument.
+A calm adolescent can see if he is sensing real fear

-teach these skills, but it can.
-The family can model ways to enjoy creativity, hobbies and other healthy pursuits.
+does not always teach these skills, but it can.
+The family can model ways to enjoy creativity, hobbies and

+other healthy pursuits.
 The community can expose children to a variety of ways to feel enjoyment and calmness.
-Sometimes a child
+Sometimes

-needs to join more than one group,-- for example a sports team and an environmental group--or a church group and
+a child needs to join more than one group,-- for example a sports team and an environmental group--or a

 "Do